Westminster

 PROFILE FAQ

-Westminster has moderate levels of nearby infrastructure activity, ranking in the 48thth percentile nationally
+Westminster has moderate levels of nearby infrastructure activity, ranking in the 49thth percentile nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified ten projects potentially affecting this region.
-Notable projects include Mosaic Balcatta Estate, Amelia Heights Estate by DevelopmentWA and Satterley, Stirling Better Suburbs Urban Renewal Strategy, and City of Stirling Local Planning Scheme No. 4 (LPS4).
-The following list details those most relevant.
+AreaSearch has identified ten projects that could impact the area significantly due to their influence on local infrastructure.
+Notable projects include Mosaic Balcatta Estate, Amelia Heights Estate developed by DevelopmentWA and Satterley, Stirling Better Suburbs Urban Renewal Strategy, and City of Stirling Local Planning Scheme No. 4 (LPS4).
+The following list provides details about those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.